nestjs/docs.nestjs.com/content/techniques/mongo.md

 With Mongoose, everything is derived from a [Schema](http://mongoosejs.com/docs/guide.html).
 Each schema maps to a MongoDB collection and defines the shape of the documents within that collection.
 Schemas are used to define [Models](https://mongoosejs.com/docs/models.html).
 Models are responsible for creating and reading documents from the underlying MongoDB database.

 Schemas can be created with NestJS decorators, or with Mongoose itself manually.
-Using decorators to create schemas greatly reduce boilerplate and improve overall code readability.
+Using decorators to create schemas greatly reduces boilerplate and improves overall code readability.

 Let's define the `CatSchema`: